Illinois Articles of Agreement For Deed

 Services and Fees

 We provide advice to installment contract buyers and sellers as well as installment contract drafting and review.
-Fees vary depending on the complexity of the transaction, but are usually charged hourly, depending on your transaction at a rate between $295-$350 per hour plus costs.
+Fees vary depending on the complexity of the transaction, but are usually charged hourly, depending on your transaction at a rate around $350 per hour plus costs.

 How to Get Started

 The first step to preparing seller financing is to give us a call.
-We are generally willing to have a short (5 to 10 minutes) initial discussion over the telephone to determine if we can assist in your situation and to determine if we might be an appropriate match to work with you.
+We are generally willing to provide a paid half-hour consultation over the telephone to determine if we can assist in your situation and to determine if we might be an appropriate match to work with you.
 Please note that many transactions are not suitable to use seller financing and we do not accept every case that is presented to us.
-Face to face Initial consultations are by appointment only and a consultation fee is generally charged.
+Face to face Initial consultations are by appointment only and the consultation fee is also charged at a minimum time of one hour.
 To get this process started, please feel free to contact Richard Magnone via email or by phone at 773-399-1122.